 To register, stand in your game dir, run

 and follow the instructions.
-See the Game client documentation for more info.
+See the Game index page for more details.

 SSL can be very useful for web clients.
 It will protect the credentials and gameplay of your users over a web client if they are in a public place, and your websocket can also be switched to WSS for the same benefit.
 SSL certificates used to cost money on a yearly basis, but there is now a program that issues them for free with assisted setup to make the entire process less painful.